Subject manager Mrs Russon

 These outcomes will support the development of teaching and learning, outcomes for pupils, assessment of DT and staff and pupil welfare.

 We plan the activities in Design and Technology so that they build on the children’s prior learning.
-Whilst we give children of all abilities the opportunity to develop their skills, knowledge and understanding, we also plan progression into the scheme of work, so that there is an increasing challenge for the children as they move up through the school.
+Whilst we give children of all abilities the opportunity to develop their skills, knowledge and understanding, progression is also planned into the scheme of work so that there is an increasing challenge for the children as they move up through the school.

 Children also have the opportunity to be involved in STEM workshops.
 In the past we have successfully run workshops centred on KNEX and Lego.
 Children in UKS2 also have the opportunity to apply for a place on the Eco-Engineers Go-Kart project which is very popular with the pupils.
-These projects have been arranged to take place again this academic year.
+These projects should continue once COVID restrictions are lifted.

-Should you wish to find out more about D&T at All Saints, please in the first instance approach your child’s teacher.
-If necessary they may direct you towards the D&T Manager, Mrs Russon.
+Should you wish to find out more about D&T at All Saints, please in the first instance approach your child’s teacher via email.
+If necessary, they may direct you towards the D&T Manager, Mrs Russon.

-We are always looking for extra pairs of hands during D&T projects so if you feel you can help in any way please let us know.
+Once COVID restrictions are lifted, we will be looking for extra pairs of hands during D&T projects so if you feel you can help in any way please let us know.

 We are always looking to improve links with the community so if you feel you may have connections with an industry that could support the teaching and learning of D&T make sure we know about it!

-As always, if you have the opportunity to cook with your child(ren) at home this will support them when learning about nutrition and how to cook in school.
+As always, if you have the opportunity to cook with your child(ren) at home this will support them when learning about nutrition and how to cook.

 Curriculum challenges are another great way for children to showcase their creativity.
 Look out for these during the year.